Pressio/pressio-demoapps/docs/source/apipy.rst

       :rtype: numpy array

-   .. py:method:: createVelocity()
+   .. py:method:: createRightHandSide()

-      Constructs and returns an instance of the velocity.
+      Constructs and returns an instance of the rhs.

       :rtype: numpy array